dogayalova/dogayalova/README.md

 # Hello, I'm Doğa Yalova! 👋

 ## About Me
 Recent graduate in **Molecular Biology and Genetics** at Bogazici University, Istanbul.
+Will pursue MSc in Bioinformatics at Uppsala University, starting Fall 2024.
 With experience in computational and structural biology, I'm passionately transitioning towards the more coding-intensive aspects of **Bioinformatics**.

 ## My Journey
 - 🧬 **Molecular Biology & Genetics**: My foundational field of expertise, offering a deep understanding of genetic systems and biological mechanisms.